Research topics and projects

 Agricultural and Forest Meteorology, 371, 110590, https://doi.org/10.1016/j.agrformet.2025.110590

-The aim is to use remote sensing data to detect historical to short-term changes in (agricultural) landscapes and to support decisions in agriculture, nature conservation and landscape planning.
-In particular, methods of image analysis and artificial intelligence are used.
-For example, historical spy images from the 1960s were analyzed using deep learning methods to map changes in landscapes throughout Saxony.
-Current projects with the Saxon State Office for Environment, Agriculture and Geology focus on developing methods for monitoring the good agricultural and ecological condition of agricultural landscapes.
+The goal is to apply remote sensing data to monitor changes—ranging from historical to short-term—in forest and agricultural landscapes and to support decision-making in agriculture, forestry, nature conservation, and landscape planning.
+This primarily involves the use of image analysis and artificial intelligence methods.
+For example, historical reconnaissance images from the 1960s were analyzed using deep learning methods to map changes in landscapes across the entire state of Saxony.
+Projects with the Saxon State Office for the Environment, Agriculture, and Geology focus on developing methods for monitoring the good agricultural and ecological condition of agricultural landscapes.

-- Eric Kosczor: Mapping of long-term structural changes in agricultural landscapes; detection of anomalies in the ecological status of agricultural landscapes
+- Eric Kosczor: Mapping long-term structural changes in agricultural landscapes; identifying anomalies in the ecological condition of agricultural landscapes

-- Christopher Marrs: Transfer of remote sensing approaches for biodiversity monitoring, change detection and landscape planning to stakeholders
+- Christopher Marrs: Transferring remote sensing approaches for biodiversity monitoring, change detection, and landscape planning to stakeholders

 - Christine Wessollek: Application of remote sensing in agricultural monitoring; integration of remote sensing into ecohydrological models for monitoring soil moisture in agriculture and forestry

-- Historical "key hole" images from the 1960s and 1970s in the Saxony Atlas geoportal
+- Historical “keyhole” images from the 1960s and 1970s in the Sachsenatlas geoportal

-- Phenology of the land surface of Araucaria nothofagus forests in the Andes zenodo.org
+- Phenology of the land surface in Araucaria-Nothofagus forests in the Andes zenodo.org

 Kugler, L., Marrs, C., Kosczor, E., and Forkel, M. (2023).